jackbot/jenkins-dashboard/README.md

 # Jenkins Dashboard

 A nice looking dashboard for your Jenkins projects.
+It pulls in each of your projects and shows the current build state along with the state of the previous (up to) 5 builds.
+It's meant to be shown on an always-visible screen so it'll refresh itself every 10 seconds.
+Looks pretty reasonable on smaller browsers, too.

 ## Installation